 From 23 July 2018, you no longer need to apply for funding for Additional Relief Teacher funding for Jury Service.
 The funding will be delivered automatically based on any jury service recorded in the payroll system for the teacher.
 The funding system looks back three months for any jury leave to calculate funding.
 This is to allow schools time to ensure the correct leave is booked in Novopay’s payroll system so that the funding can be delivered correctly.

-Additional relief teacher funding is paid on a 7-day basis and includes payment of weekends when a teacher is on sick leave before and after the weekend.
+Additional relief teacher funding is paid on a seven-day basis and includes payment of weekends when a teacher is on sick leave before and after the weekend.

 The funding isn't available during school or public holidays, or teacher-only days as relief teachers aren't required.

 Payment of additional relief teacher funding is made directly to your bank account.

 We use the following formula to calculate the amount of funding for each approved day of additional relief teacher funding.

 (Relevant collective agreement annual maximum relieving teacher rate/190) x the no. of approved funded days) + ACC rate + GST.
 (Normal rounding to two decimal places applies.)

 For part-time teachers, funding is calculated in proportion to the teacher’s part-time employed hours and paid in equivalent full-time hours.

 Note: In some circumstances, the provisions for medical retirement may apply.
 Refer to the relevant collective employment agreement for more information.

 How to apply